ou-elot/cse15l-lab-reports/LabReport3.md

    technical/911report/chapter-9.txt:0
    technical/911report/preface.txt:0
    ```
+   *Note: The above output shown is only a part of the whole output due to length.
    This command would be useful if we want to read about past terrorist attacks and want to filter out low-relevance from high-relevance files.
 The higher the count of the number of times the word "terrorism" comes up, the more related to terrorist attacks the .txt file would be.

    Example 2: Using the command `grep -c "RNA" technical/biomed/*.txt` would give us the following output: